 Ever have one of those salads in a restaurant that just blows you away?
 The first time I tasted a roasted beet salad, I was in love.
-A local brewery near my college had one that I craved and visited often.
-This recipe for golden beet & goat cheese salad is my version of the beautiful pairing beets & goat cheese make.
+This recipe for golden beet & goat cheese salad is my version of the beautiful pairing beets & goat cheese make together.

 Golden Beet & Goat Cheese Salad